Beautifuldog01/My_Own_Transformers/README.md

 # My_Own_Transformers

 This repository contains an implementation of the original Transformer paper ("Attention Is All You Need").
-The author will continuously update the code to match the details of the paper.
+We will continuously update the code to match the details of the paper.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/1d549173-450a-484a-af29-47152805800d" width="50%">